wearefrank/frank-runner/extensions/progress-bar/README.md

 This folder is a temporary solution for adding the functionality of a progressbar to the Get-task of Ant.
-A PR has been made to the Apache Ant repository, but has not yet been reviewed.
+A PR has been made to the Apache Ant repository, but has not yet been reviewed (https://github.com/apache/ant/pull/224).

 The goal is to replace the current verbose behaviour of the Ant Get-task with a progressbar as to give more actually useful information.